Cards · Guide

 The upside, used carefully

 Visibility cuts both ways.
 As BNPL enters scoring models, on-time payments could eventually help people with thin files build a positive history, the way a small installment loan can.
 But that is not guaranteed across providers, and it is a weak reason to borrow.
 If your goal is building credit, a secured card or credit-builder loan is a more predictable tool.
+If you're weighing that alternative, compare current secured and starter cards below:

 Quick answers